mac-comp127/painter/README.md

 Run the program.
 You should now have a UI with three buttons with different names.

-Test well, make sure it works properly, and **enjoy your excellent work!** Then ✅ commit it.
+Test well, make sure it works properly, and **enjoy your excellent work** by creating some art!
+Then ✅ commit and push.

 ## Bonus: Make additional brushes